-The history of the crumble cake
+The history of the crumb cake

-The crumble cake, sbriciolata or sbrisolona in Italian, has its origins in the North of Italy.
+The crumb cake, sbriciolata or sbrisolona in Italian, has its origins in the North of Italy.
 In fact, it was originally made in Mantova and then it spread to other Northern regions, such as Veneto and Emilia-Romagna.
 Nowadays, it is also widely known in the south of Italy.

 Originally this cake was made with very simple ingredients: corn flour, lard, and nuts.
 When time passed, the recipe was modified and less simple ingredients were used.
 The proper way of eating a sbriciolata is to rip it into pieces by hands, and not to cut it with a knife.
 This happens because the cake is crumbly, hence cutting it with a knife or other tools would just break it and make it difficult to assemble it again.

-The Italian crumble cake is part of PAT, Prodotto agroalimentare tradizionale, a list issued by the Italian Ministry of Agriculture, Food and Forestry Policies.
+The Italian crumb cake is part of PAT, Prodotto agroalimentare tradizionale, a list issued by the Italian Ministry of Agriculture, Food and Forestry Policies.
 This list contains products that are considered to be a part of the Italian food culture.
 The Ministry is in charge of advertising these products in other Italian regions and abroad.

-The ingredients for cocoa crumble cake
+The ingredients for a chocolate crumb cake

 In addition to cocoa, mixed in the base and added on the top, the rest of the ingredients are very simple and common for any cake: flour, sugar, eggs, baking powder, and butter.
 Inside, we will have two fillings: Nutella on the bottom and mascarpone as the second layer.
 This will give a boost of sweetness to the cake and will let you enjoy every single bite of it.